 What is tuition reimbursement?

 According to Northeastern University, tuition reimbursement is “an employee benefit through which an employer pays for a predetermined amount of continuing education credits or college coursework to be applied toward a degree.”
+It is a great way for employees to support themselves while completing their college degree.
 Although fairly simple to define, there are many different ways in which employers can offer this benefit.
 For example, some employers will assist with tuition costs of non-accredited courses that don’t lead to a graduate or undergraduate degree.
 Other employers will pay for tuition for certificate training courses and even cover the cost of books and supplies.

 Why do employers offer tuition reimbursement?

 Tuition reimbursement programs don’t only benefit the employee.
-In fact, there are a number of reasons why more and more employers are beginning to offer tuition reimbursement.
+In fact, there are a number of reasons why more and more employers are beginning to offer this benefit.

 Help attract and retain top talent